If you want to make a metal song with Garageband, there are a number of ways to do it.

 After that, I would move on to the next part of the song and then complete the same process.

-The following section discusses the type of gear you need to make a metal song in Garageband, including plug-ins.
+The following section discusses the type of gear you need to make a metal song in Garageband, including plug-ins (how to install plugins in my tutorial).

 If you want to skip to the part of the tutorial where I dive into how to actually make a metal track, click the link here.